xyrise/gid/README.md

 ## Requirements

 `gid` requires no libraries or external dependencies if using the pre-built binaries.
-If building, it simply requires a working C90 compiler (or MSVC) and the CMake build system.
+If building, it simply requires a C11-compliant compiler and the CMake build system.

 ## Building